ghundal/SMART_Bot/linter/README.md

-# Python Linting and Formatting Guide
+# Python and TypeScript Linting and Formatting Guide

-This guide covers how to set up and use linters and formatters to maintain Python code quality in this project.
+This guide covers how to set up and use linters and formatters to maintain code quality in this project.

 ## Setup